RConsortium/IDEA-WG/conduct/code-of-conduct.md

 except as necessary to protect vulnerable people from intentional abuse.
 * Publication of non-harassing private communication.

-`<EVENT>` prioritizes marginalized people's safety over privileged people's comfort.
-We will not act on complaints regarding:

-* 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'.
-* Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
-* Communicating in a 'tone' you don't find congenial.
-* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

 ### Harassment in online channels

 Participants at `<EVENT>` may also participate in online chats, discussion forums, and mailing lists (including platforms such as Slack and Twitter).
 Please use these guidelines where engaging with particpants: